Holic75/Baldurs-gate-dnd-3.5/README.md

 When this ability is activated, all enemies within 30 feet of the Hexblade suffer -1 penalty to luck.
 This penalty increases to -2 at level 16, -3 at level 20 and finally up to -4 at level 24.
 The effect lasts for 3 rounds + 1 round per 2 points of Hexblades's Charisma above 10.
 ```
+– High Savingthrows vs. Spell

 Disadvantages:
 – May not be of good alignment.
 – Does not get bonus feats like trueclass fighters do.
+- Does not get Hardiness and Resist Magic abilities.
 – May only put one star in any weapon she can use.
 – May use only light armor and medium armor, may not use large shield.